KippAD/george-orwell-pub/README.md

 <img  src="static/images/home-page-1.png" alt="Home page" width="34%">
 <img  src="static/images/home-page-2.png" alt="About us section" width="30%">

 **Homepage:** The homepage is the first area that the user sees when entering the website.
-It includes a summary of the business and what it does, as well as clear navigation to other areas of the site and a carousel of upcoming events.
+It includes a summary of the business and what it does, clear navigation to other areas of the site, and a carousel of upcoming events.

 ---

 <img  src="static/images/events.png" alt="About us section" width="50%">

-**Events Page:** The events page displays all upcoming events with the relevant information about them (Date, capacity, price).
+**Events Page:** The events page displays a schedule of all upcoming events and the relevant information about them (date, capacity, price).
 Each event is a collapsible element, revealing the event description when clicked on - this keeps the content more concise and allows the user to unravel information as they choose to.
-The user can also book an event by clicking on the Book now button and filling out the form.
-If an admin is logged in they are able to access full CRUD functionality for each event, as well as creating new events.
+The user can also book an event by clicking on the book now button and filling out the form.
+If an admin is logged in they are able to access full CRUD functionality for each event.

 ---